logicexpertise/moodle-mod_onlyoffice/README.md

 You can set a *secret* to be used for generating a *token* that the Document Server will use to verify commands from the client/editor.
 Refer to https://api.onlyoffice.com/editors/signature/ if you decide to use a secret.

 The secret is not required in order for the plugin to work.
+However you must use a secret if your ONLYOFFICE Document Server is configured to use a token.
+The secret must match the secret configured on the ONLYOFFICE Document Server.

 ## Using the Moodle ONLYOFFICE Integration plugin